line/line-bot-sdk-go/CONTRIBUTING.md

 You can use the [example projects](examples) to test your changes locally before submitting a pull request.

+### Documentation

+Please ensure that your code is well-documented.
+Use Go's standard documentation comments to explain the purpose of functions, methods, and types.
+Good documentation ensures that contributors and users can easily read and understand how the methods and classes work.

 ## Contributor license agreement

 When you are sending a pull request and it's a non-trivial change beyond fixing typos, please make sure to sign